Mommy Minute: Summer reading celebration features guests sharing stories over Zoom

-The 500 Men and Women Reading groups are teaming up wit the American Literacy Corporation to make sure kids don’t stop reading during summer break.
+The 500 Men and Women Reading groups are teaming up with the American Literacy Corporation to make sure kids don’t stop reading during summer break.

 The Great Summer Reading Kick-off begins this Saturday morning with a live, virtul three-hour event.
 Similar to the 500 Men and Women Reading events in schools, members of the community will read to local kids.
 But due to Coronavirus restrictions, this reading will take place via Zoom.

-Among the readers is former GMA anchor Ron Claiborne, Superreader Floyd Stokes and Ali Lanyon and Valerie Pritchett from abc27.
+Among the readers are former GMA anchor Ron Claiborne, Superreader Floyd Stokes, and Ali Lanyon and Valerie Pritchett from abc27.

 Various levels of books will be reading, including picture and chapter books.
 The event starts at 10 a.m. and will last through 1 p.m.